Transfer of management to ANKC

 The Australian Veterinary Association (AVA) and the Australian National Kennel Council Ltd (ANKC) jointly established the Canine Hip and Elbow Dysplasia Scheme in January 2000, and since that time the AVA has been responsible for administering the scheme from its Canberra office.

 The AVA has now ceased participation in the scheme, and ANKC Ltd became the sole manager of the scheme on 30 April 2016.
+This has now changed to Dogs Australia.

 Members should base decisions about the appropriate method for screening for Canine Hip Dysplasia on the best evidence currently available.
 Coxofemoral laxity is considered to be the best phenotypic predictor of hip dysplasia, and is able to be determined at an early age.